tchlux/fmodpy/readme.md

 import fmodpy

 # Compile and import the Fortran code.
 (This will automatically
-#  recompile the code if it has been saved recently.)
+#  recompile the module if the Fortran source has been saved
+#  more recently than the last time the module was imported.)
-module = fmodpy.fimport("<fortran source file>",
+module = fmodpy.fimport("<fortran source file>")
-                        f_compiler="gfortran",
-                        c_linker="gcc", c_link_args=["-lgfortran"])
 ```

   For more details, see the `help(fmodpy.fimport)` documentation.
+  Notably, global configurations (i.e., the default Fortran compiler)
+  can be viewed and edited with `fmodpy.configure`.

 ### COMMAND LINE:

-  For details on the different options, run python interactively and
-  look at `help(fmodpy.wrap)`.
-The execution from the command line looks like:
+  Run `fmodpy` from the command line with:

-    $ python -m fmodpy <fortran source file> [<fmodpy.wrap kwargs>] [<fmodpy.globals() kwargs>] [<functions to wrap>]
+    $ python -m fmodpy <fortran source file> [<setting1>=<value1>] [<setting2>=<value2] ...

-  This outputs a <fortran mod name>.so python module that can be
-  imported as any other python module would be.
+  The result will be a directory containing a Python package that
+  wraps and calls the underlying Fortran code.

+  Execute with no arguments to get help documentation.
+For a list of
+  the different configuration options, run the command `python -c
+  "import fmodpy; fmodpy.configure()"`.

 ## HOW IT WORKS:

   Reads the fortran file, abstracting out the modules, subroutines,
   functions.
 Identifies the type-description of each argument for
-  subroutines and functions.
-Uses type-descriptors to generate a
+  module variables, subroutines, and functions.
+Uses type-descriptors
-  minimal cython wrapper and fortran wrapper.
-Afterwards a module is
-  generated using python distutils' setup.py.
-When importing and
+  to generate a Fortran wrapper with `BIND(C)` enabled, as well as a
+  matching Python wrapper using `ctypes` to pass data from Python into
+  the Fortran wrapper.
+The constructed Python wrapper contains
+  compilation settings will automatically recompile a shared object
+  file containing the underlying original Fortran source code.
-  using the generated fortran module, the call sequence looks like:
+  Overall, the call sequence at runtime looks like:

        Python code
-    -> Cython
+    -> Python wrapper converting to C types
-    -> Wrapped fortran (transferring characters, implicit shapes, etc.)
+    -> Fortran wrapper bound to C (transferring characters, implicit shapes, etc.)
-    -> Original fortran
+    -> Original Fortran code

   This uses the specifications from the fortran file to determine how
   the interface for each subroutine / function should behave.
 (I.e.,
-  `INTENT(IN)` does not return, `INTENT(OUT)` is optional as input
+  `INTENT(IN)` does not return, `INTENT(OUT)` is optional as input.)
-  when size can be inferred.)

 ## VERSION HISTORY: